What we are about

 GitHub: https://github.com/wgfoote/

-• Other times by appointment, text me to arrange a time
+• Online on Zoom, by appointment, please text me to arrange a time

 Learning goals